Updated on September 4th, 2018

 - Smooth, Consistent and Opaque.
 These pens do wonders if you are going for a clean and consistent look!
-And if you want some variation in your lines – there is always the brush pen (the last on the image above) with which you can easily achieve the “traditional” stroke variety look!
+And if you want some variation in your lines – there is always the brush pen (that is included in this set) with which you can easily achieve the “traditional” stroke variety look!

 - Some people have had troubles with pens leaking.
 I personally never had any trouble with them whatsoever, but it is a little complaint out there.
-I would say this – sometimes even regular writing pens leak, but out of so many you have used in your life, there were only probably a handful of those.
+Keep in mind – sometimes even regular writing pens leak, but out of so many you have used in your life, there were only probably a handful of those.
 I feel like the same goes for these pens as well.
-It might happen but in a very rare case.
+It might happen but in very rare cases.

 Overall, I think that some manufacturer’s mistakes could’ve happened that cause some of them to leak.
 However, I’ve never personally had any problems with those pens, and I love being able to always have them nearby!
 I will give them a 5 Star Rating as I am super satisfied with them!

-If you just want to try one for yourself before getting a set, you can always get just one pen here.
+* If you just want to try just one for yourself before getting a set, you can always get only one pen here.

 Nibs vary in shape, mount size, tip size, material and flexibility.
 Nib holders vary in shape and material.

-I will be honest, I have only tried a couple of brands for nibs and nib holders of different value ranges, but I always keep going back to Speedball Lettering & Drawing Round Pen Nibs B Style (set of 6).
+I will be honest, I have only tried a couple of brands for nibs and nib holders of different value ranges, but I always keep going back to this particular set!

 - A Set.
 The nibs and nib holder comes as a set, so you won’t have to browse around looking for separate nibs and nib holders that work nicely together.